calvindotsg/web-test/README.md

 ## Contributing

 Contributions are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to add or modify.

 ## Author